drupalprojects/search_api/README.txt

 This module provides a framework for easily creating searches on any entity known to Drupal, using any kind of search engine.
-For site administrators, it is a great alternative to other search solutions, since it already incorporates facetting support and the ability to use the Views module for displaying search results, filters, etc. Also, with the Apache Solr integration, a high-performance search engine is available for this module.
+For site administrators, it is a great alternative to other search solutions, since it already incorporates faceting support and the ability to use the Views module for displaying search results, filters, etc. Also, with the Apache Solr integration, a high-performance search engine is available for this module.
 Developers, on the other hand, will be impressed by the large flexibility and